Alphabetical Plant Listing

 • Eryngium prefers full sun - at least 6 hours of direct sunlight per day.

-• Eryngium prefers dry, poor to moderately fertile, well-drained soils with the exception of Eryngium pandanifolium (Giant Sea Holly) which prefers moist soils.
+• Eryngium prefers dry, poor to moderately fertile, well-drained soils except for Eryngium pandanifolium (Giant Sea Holly), which prefers moist soils.

 • Most Sea Holly species are reliably perennial in Hardiness Zones 4 - 9.
 Exceptionally hardy, Eryngium alpinum is perennial in Zone 2.
 Eryngium amethystinum and Eryngium yuccifolium are perennial in Zones 3.
 Not sure about your growing zone?
 Check here.

-• Eryngium needs winter protection and a warm site in order to allow the rosettes to overwinter successfully, otherwise these plants use up all their energy replacing foliage.
+• Eryngium needs winter protection and a warm site to allow the rosettes to overwinter successfully.
+Otherwise, these plants use up all their energy replacing foliage.

 Guide Information